Reduce Fatigue by Addressing Mitochondrial Dysfunction

 When a patient is fatigued, their quality of life suffers.
 Morning routines may turn into energy-draining chores, work can become unbearable, and personal relationships might decline.
-How many of your patients are clinically fatigued?
-What are their symptoms, and what can be done to help them?
-Functional Medicine is uniquely positioned to help patients with fatigue, as this model of care examines an individual’s own unique life course for underlying causes and helps patients change their lifestyle to promote rest and well-being.
+How many of your patients report fatigue?
+What can be done to help them?
+Functional Medicine is uniquely positioned to help patients with fatigue, as this model of care examines an individual’s individual life course for underlying causes and helps patients change their lifestyle to promote improved function and quality of life.

-In a review of research articles on mitochondrial disease, carnitine is the most studied mitochondrial function marker; the most studied enzyme is CoQ10.7 Patients with mitochondrial myopathy who received L-carnitine daily for two months enjoyed an increase in their pain tolerance limit and oxygen consumption at constant exercise rate.8 Damage to the mitochondria from peripheral inflammation is also implicated in the fatigue felt by patients with neuroinflammation, chronic fatigue, and some autoimmune conditions.9,10 Even in healthy individuals, CoQ10 supplementation reduces the symptoms of physical fatigue.11
+In a review of research articles on mitochondrial disease, carnitine is the most studied mitochondrial function marker; the most studied enzyme is CoQ10.7 Patients with mitochondrial myopathy who received L-carnitine daily for two months enjoyed an increase in their pain tolerance limit and oxygen consumption during constant exercise.8 Damage to the mitochondria from peripheral inflammation is also implicated in the fatigue felt by patients with neuroinflammation, chronic fatigue, and some autoimmune conditions.9,10 Even in healthy individuals, CoQ10 supplementation may reduce the symptoms of physical fatigue.11

-Another possible underlying cause of fatigue is inflammation.
-A 2012 study suggests that chronic exposure to reduced sleep (less than six hours per day) and insufficient time for recovery sleep could have gradual deleterious effects, leading to alterations in the neuroendocrine, immune, and inflammatory systems.12 Fatigue is also frequent in patients with diabetes, and this symptom appears to be more prominent in type 2 rather than type 1 diabetes patients.13 Chronic inflammation represents one characteristic of type 2 diabetes that may contribute to fatigue symptoms.
+A 2012 study suggests that chronic exposure to reduced sleep (less than six hours per day) and insufficient time for recovery sleep could have gradual deleterious effects, leading to alterations in the neuroendocrine, immune, and inflammatory systems.12 Fatigue is also frequent in patients with diabetes, and this symptom appears to be more prominent in type 2 than type 1 diabetes patients.13 Chronic inflammation represents one characteristic of type 2 diabetes that may contribute to fatigue symptoms.
 In comparison to type 1 diabetic subjects, patients with type 2 diabetes exhibited higher fatigue scores, notably in these dimensions:

 - General fatigue